nlejeune/TreeTalk/0-Instructions.md

 ## Summary
 TreeChat - Converse with Your Family History
-TreeChat is an innovative genealogy MCP (Model Context Protocol) server that transforms how you explore and interact with your family history.
+TreeChat is an innovative genealogy application that transforms how you explore and interact with your family history.
 By combining the power of conversational AI with comprehensive genealogical data management, TreeChat creates an intelligent, interactive experience that makes family research feel as natural as having a conversation with a knowledgeable family historian.

 ## Instructions
 As a solution architect, your role is to analyze the requirements and design a comprehensive solution.
 Follow these guidelines :